pawel-cygal/zabbix/blacklist_checker/README.md

 ## blacklists.cfg structure
-Configuration file have only one section called **[blacklist_providers]** in this section should be defined key called blacklist with and values in dict format.
+Configuration file have only one section called **[blacklist_providers]** in this section should be defined, key called blacklist with and list of values.
 Each value is representing one blacklist provider.
 Please see example bellow
 ```
  [blacklist_providers]